mayureshagashe2105/Hackulus21-Drowsiness-Detection-Web-app/README.md

 4. Using this prediction, if the driver's eyes are closed a beep sound will be played, to alert the driver.<br>

 ## Drowsiness Detetction Model Insights
-This model is trained with the help of tensorflow and is based upon convolutional neural networks.
+This model is trained with the help of TensorFlow and is based upon convolutional neural networks.
 It takes RGB images with the dimensions (86 * 86 * 3).
 ### Model Architecure
 <table>
   <th>Layer Number</th><th>Layer Type</th><th>Output Shape</th><th>Trainable Parameters</th><th>Activation Funtion</th>